-2.13 Investment property
+2.14 Investment property

-Investment property comprises completed property and property under construction or re-development that is held to earn rentals or for capital appreciation or both.
+Investment property comprises completed property that is held to earn rentals or for capital appreciation or both.
 Property held under a lease is classified as investment property when the definition of an investment property is met.